 Article originally published on CMS Wire

 Businesses should take care of all of their customers, it’s true.
 But not all customers are created equal, which is why businesses should take extra care with high-value clients.
-If the people who provide your business with more revenue and higher margins don’t receive a higher level of customer experience (CX) in return, they’ll likely go to a competitor that they feel better recognizes their value.
+If the people who provide your company with more revenue don’t receive a higher level of customer experience (CX) in return, they’ll likely go to a competitor that they feel better recognizes their value.

-Below are some ways to show your high-value customers your appreciation.
+Below are some ways to show your high-value customer’s extra appreciation.

 Do You Know Who Your High-Value Customers Are?